svenguenther/OLE/docs/emulator/emulator.rst

      - description
    * - ``working_directory``
      - ``./``
      - This will be the default directory in which all emulator related files are stored.
 The cache file, the emulator file, the training data and the log file.
+If using MontePython or Cobaya, this directory is set to the output directory (if not stated otherwise).
    * - ``emulator_state_file``
      - ``emulator_state.pkl``
      - This is the file the current state of the emulator is stored in.
 This involves normalization, PCA and GP-kernel parameters.